Anti-establishment rocker holds key to reshaping Poland

 Despite the obvious differences, the fashionably stubbly Kukiz and the well-groomed Kaczynski see eye-to-eye on a wide range of issues.

-Crucially, both have spoken in favor of expanding presidential powers, reforms Kukiz has signaled he would be ready to back as long as they strengthen direct democracy.
+Crucially, both have spoken in favour of expanding presidential powers, reforms Kukiz has signalled he would be ready to back as long as they strengthen direct democracy.
 All this would require the changes to the 1997 constitution.

 PiS, which won 235 seats in the 460-member lower house (Sejm) last weekend, aims to increase state control over the Polish economy, the biggest in central and eastern Europe.
 It has promised to make the largely foreign-owned banks and supermarket chains pay new taxes to fund more social spending.